 To apply for federal Direct Unsubsidized and Grad PLUS Loans:

-- If borrowing loans for the first time, complete loan requirements on the Federal Student Loans website, Graduate/Professional Student tab.
+- If borrowing loans for the first time, complete the Master Promissory Note and Entrance Counseling at Federal Student Aid.

 Federal Loan Interest Rates and Origination Fees

 Federal student loan interest rates are set every July 1 and are in effect for the following 12 months.
 Federal Direct Unsubsidized and Grad PLUS loans generally begin to accrue interest as of the date of disbursement.
 As a result of the CARES Act, the interest rate for federal loans owned by the U.S. Department of Education is set to 0% until September 2021.

 |Direct Unsubsidized||On or after 7/1/2019 and before 7/1/2020||6.08%|

 |On or after 7/1/2020 and before 7/1/2021||4.30%|